When you join any speakers club which is a member of the Association of Speakers clubs you will be presented with a copy of the Speakers Guide.

 The Speakers Guide covers the art of public speaking from beginner to advanced level together with helpful advice on chairmanship, impromptu speaking, evaluation and many aspects of running a Speakers Club.

-The guide, also known as “the manual”, provides the framework for the development of speaking skills.
-There are ten assignments to complete covering different aspects of public speaking from delivering your first speech through speech construction, to using your voice, gestures and humour.
+The Speakers Guide provides the framework for the development of speaking skills.
+There are a number of assignments to complete covering different aspects of public speaking from delivering your first speech through speech construction, to using your voice, gestures and humour.
 With each speech the focus is different, but each will develop and improve your public speaking skills and confidence.

-For the more experienced speaker there is an advanced section, which offers opportunities to apply the knowledge and skills gained in the first ten assignments in a wider range of circumstances, both within the club and externally.
+For the more experienced speaker there is an advanced section, which offers opportunities to apply the knowledge and skills gained in a wider range of circumstances, both within the club and externally.
 These include use of microphone, visual aids, speaking without notes, business presentations and outside assignments.

 Each assignment has its own particular evaluation requirements, and these are included in the Guide.
 By working through the Guide speakers have the opportunity to develop both their speaking and evaluation skills.

 Certificates of achievement are awarded for successful completion assignments.
 There are different levels of achievement as listed below:

 |Foundation Certificate of Achievement||F1 – Starting Your Journey

 F4 – Using Gestures and Body Language

 |ASC Certificate of Achievement||A1 – Vocabulary and Word Pictures

 A2 – Storytelling and Narrative